Resources > Video: Everything you need to know about Performance Max

 In this video, we'll delve into the details of Performance Max and shed some light on this offering from Google.

 Google's Performance Max is set to replace Smart Shopping entirely for businesses this year.
 What exactly are the benefits of Performance Max and what sort of advertisers should be using it?
 Performance Max is a goal-based campaign type with the aim of letting advertisers increase conversions over Google's range of advertising channels.
 This includes Search, Display, Discover, Maps, Gmail, and YouTube.
 This campaign type promises more conversions by optimizing ad performance in real-time across all of Google's advertising channels using Smart Bidding.
 Advertisers upload various assets appropriate to each channel like images and video, and then Google's machine learning then tests which combinations work best for your campaigns.

-The intention is to have a single campaign optimisation across all platforms.
-Performance Max hopes to increase online leads and conversions through the automated optimisation of the budget across all Google platforms.
+The intention is to have a single campaign optimization across all platforms.
+Performance Max hopes to increase online leads and conversions through the automated optimization of the budget across all Google platforms.
 Performance Max can help you discover new audience segments that you might not have been aware of.
 This can help you get your ads in front of more interested shoppers.
 Much like Smart Shopping campaigns Performance, Max operates as a "data black box".
-Whilst you get results on top-performing audiences, you don't receive all of the data that can be used to optimise other campaigns.
-Data transparency is a crucial component of campaign optimisation.
+Whilst you get results on top-performing audiences, you don't receive all of the data that can be used to optimize other campaigns.
+Data transparency is a crucial component of campaign optimization.

 Advertisers using Google's automated bidding may find that they're missing out on valuable bits of data and may find it harder to compete within their market.
 If you'd like to learn a bit more about Google Shopping and about Bidnamic, you can book a demo online, or you can reach out to one of our Google Shopping Specialists.